Skip to content

 Conscripts giving their military oath and affirmation at the Helsinki Senate Square.

-Conscription - a Finnish choice
+General conscription is a Finnish choice

 Conscription from an individual's point of view